iamasad/Logistic_regression_on_titanic_dataset/README.md

 # Logistic_regression_on_titanic_dataset
 Data Analysis and Classification on Titanic data set using Logistic regression in Python.
-In this project we will be working with the Titanic Data Set from Kaggle.
+In this project we will be working with Titanic Data Set from Kaggle.

 ## What is this project?